kk-777-1127/M3ColorThemeScreenAdaption/README.md

 # M3ColorThemeScreen

-Introducing a library that dynamically generates a Color Palette and Theme for your Android app from a single seed color
+This library generates M3 Theme for screen from a single seed color

 ## Example
 ```kotlin